pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-_fsrtl_advanced_fcb_header-fsrtldissectdbcs.md

 /*
-Do not allocate storage for the Buffer members of CurrentComponent and RemainingComponent in that they will point into the previoulsy allocated storage of FullPathName's Buffer member:
+Do not allocate storage for the Buffer members of CurrentComponent and RemainingComponent in that they will point into the previously allocated storage of FullPathName's Buffer member:
 */
 FsRtlDissectDbcs (FullPathName, &CurrentComponent, &RemainingComponent);